Headache and stomach pain are two symptoms of a wide range of medical conditions. Causes can include stress, migraines, and some infections.

 Stress can have physical effects on the body and can affect mood and emotions.
 Symptoms vary from person to person.

-According to the National Center for Complementary and Integrative Health, long-term stress can lead to:
+According to the National Center for Complementary and Integrative Health, long-term stress

 - digestive disorders